redbadger/rpi-wasmcloud-demo/README.md

-# Raspberry Pi with WaSCC
+# Raspberry Pi WaSCC Demo

-This is a demo of WaSCC lattice across Apple Mac and Raspberry Pi 4B.
+This is a demo of a WaSCC [lattice](https://wascc.dev/docs/lattice/overview/) across Apple Mac and Raspberry Pi.

-Send an HTTP request to an endpoint on the Mac to control an OLED display on Raspberry Pi.
+> _A lattice is a seamless, distributed unit of compute that can self-form atop any combination of cloud, edge, and physical infrastructure._

+The lattice is made of two [WaSCC](https://wascc.dev/) nodes, one on the Mac and the other on the Pi.

+The Mac node hosts an HTTP server provider that forwards incoming requests to a sandboxed [WASM](https://webassembly.org/) actor, which can run on any node.

+The WASM sandboxed actor contains our "business" logic and only has permissions to talk with the HTTP server provider and the OLED provider.
+The latter is dynamically linked into the node running on the Raspberry Pi, where it natively controls an OLED display.

 ![WaSCC lattice across Mac and Pi](./docs/wascc-lattice.svg)